tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 ## TL;DR

-- Tolgee is open-source tool, simplifying localization process and removing unnecessary tasks
+- Tolgee is an open-source tool, simplifying localization process and removing unnecessary tasks
 - It enables you or your colleagues to modify translated string in the context of developed web application
-- Tolgee is also localization platform, where you can manage all your translations
+- Tolgee is also a localization platform, where you can manage all your translations
 - If you like our project, please star our projects on GitHub
     - [github.com/tolgee/server](https://github.com/tolgee/server) ⭐
     - [github.com/tolgee/js](https://github.com/tolgee/js) ⭐